-General manufacturing safety
+General manufacturing safety review guidelines

 Securing the manufacturing environment

-- Installing proper receptacles.
+- Install proper receptacles.

 - Place a label on each fuse or circuit breaker switch and a corresponding label on each receptacle and light switch.
-That practice will reduce the time needed to identify a specific fuse or circuit breaker when there is a need to turn it off.

-Hazards on the manufacturing floor can be reduced by:
+Addressing hazards on the manufacturing floor

 - Floor mats and runners offer more slip-resistant protection for stairways or lobby entrances.
 Offices should have an area specifically designed for storing supplies.

-- Materials should be neatly stacked in stable piles with the heaviest pieces on the bottom.
-Manufacturing equipment should not be placed on the edge of a table or desk.
+- Stack materials neatly in stable piles with the heaviest pieces on the bottom.

 - The most common manufacturing accident is falling.
 Slips, trips, and falls can result from poor housekeeping such as wet surfaces, electrical cords improperly placed, and trash obstructed walkways.